Update: This article was last updated on 25th November 2023 to reflect the accuracy and up-to-date information on the page.

 According to a Forbes article, one of the most annoying things a speaker can do, in person or on television, is stick his or her tongue out while speaking.
 Tongue darting is not a sign of good communication skills.

 Some children are fidgety and restless while talking.
-So as a parent, you have to notice these things and help your child in getting rid of such habits while communicating.
+So as a parent, you have to notice these things and help your child get rid of such habits while communicating.

 5. Picture Storytelling